+Word Count Essays

+4 Unit course 3,200 to 3,600 words\

+Research Paper

+4 Unit course 2,400 to 3,000 words

-Word Count Essays Page Count Essays 4 Unit course 3,200 to 3,600 words v 13 to 15 pages (3 essays) Research Paper Research Paper 4 Unit course 2,400 to 3,000 words 4 Unit course 10 to 12 pages
+Page Count Essays

+4 Unit course 13 to 15 pages (3 essays) Research Paper

+4 Unit course 10 to 12 pages

 The essays included in the word and page count are the 3 essays assigned during the semester.
-They do not include the diagnostic essay given at the beginning of the semester or the final exam essay given during finals week at the end of the semester.
-The number of required pages are calculated according to size 12 font Times New Roman.
+They do not include the diagnostic essay given at the beginning of the semester or the final exam essay given during finals week at the end of the semester. \The number of required pages are calculated according to size 12 font Times New Roman.

 Diagnostic Placement Exam A diagnostic essay exam will be administered the first week of the semester in all Writing 1010 classes which will help determine placement into the Writer's Studio.
-The same prompt will be given to all Writing 110 students department-wide.
+The same prompt will be given to all Writing 1010 students department-wide.

 Writer's Studio Your SAT, ACT, and first diagnostic essay score will reveal your strengths and weaknesses as a writer, thinker, and communicator on the college entry level.
 Your exam scores and your professor's discretion will determine whether or not you will benefit the most by enrolling in WRI 0097 which is the Writing Skills Tutorial held in the Writers' Studio.
 If your scores reveal that you need to enroll in WRI 097, you will fulfill the requirements by working on your writing skills with trained tutors in the Writers' Studio once-a-week for 10 weeks beginning the third week of the semester.
 You will be required to attend an introductory session to the Studio the second week of classes.
 During that session you will sign-up for a time to work with a tutor throughout the semester.
-The writing assignments you work on in the Writers' Studio be writing assignments assigned in this writing course.
+The writing assignments you work on in the Writers' Studio will be writing assignments assigned in this writing course.
 Students who work in the Studio benefit greatly from the time spent working alongside a pedagogically trained fellow writer.